TheOdinProject/curriculum/ruby/object_oriented_programming_basics/linting_and_rubocop.md

 ### Introduction

 Code.
-Code is written for our machines to execute but more importantly, it is written for us, humans, to understand.
+Code is written for our machines to execute but more importantly it is written for us, humans, to understand.

 You've seen some code by now, especially so if you were diligent and took the time to practice reading code by exploring projects written by your peers going through The Odin Project.
 Some of it was good, some of it was bad but probably a lot of it was just confusing.